isomerpages/moe-manjusrisec/_cca/Uniformed Groups/NPCC.md

 ### **Training Schedule**

-Monday and Wednesday 3.00pm - 6.00pm
+Monday and Wednesday&nbsp;3.00pm - 6.00pm

 ### **Our Teachers**